DrShadowDC/ScoreTrace/README.md

 ====================

+**NOTICE: Some antivirus tools or browsers may flag ScoreTrace.exe as suspicious due to its self-contained packaging.
+We assure you this is a clean build compiled from self written code with no malicious intent.
+If blocked, you may need to unblock or whitelist the file manually.
+In the future we will apply for certification or develop an official installer to avoid false warnings.**

 What is ScoreTrace?

 ScoreTrace is a lightweight Windows application that connects to scoreboard controllers and generates real-time XML data for broadcast overlays, dashboards, and live sports analytics.
 Designed for simplicity and reliability, ScoreTrace helps communities integrate live score data into their productions with zero technical overhead.